 The Cure for Nagging

-Where nagging comes from in couples, and how to end it.
+What causes nagging in relationships — and how to stop it.

 Rick (with a sigh): Well, if she would get off my back about it, I would.
 Doesn't she think I have anything else to do?